-Can you facilitate payment by the DWP (Social Fund) or Financial help?
+Can you facilitate payment by the Social Fund or Financial help?

-Usually yes, but due to the time the DWP can take to process your claim its important to let us know you are appealing for a funeral grant.
+Yes, but due to the time the Social Security Scotland can take to process your claim its important to let us know you are appealing for a funeral grant.

 We are a member of the National Federation of Funeral Directors and the Fair Price Charter.

 There are also many there ways to receive funds in order to help with funeral costs including your local Credit Union or we can put you in contact with a Funeral Finance company.